Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 1/5
+### Fake Clues: 5/5
-**Poor - Needs significant revision**
+**Excellent - Outstanding**

-The fake clues completely miss their target.
-The criteria state they should 'strongly point to one of the incorrect answer choices' (Badminton, Soccer).
-The first clue ('oblong ball across the finish line') points to American Football or Rugby, neither of which are choices.
-The second clue ('powerful engines to reach high speeds') points to motor racing, again, not a choice.
-They fail to misdirect players towards the actual wrong options provided.
+The fake clues are excellent.
+'Athletes compete on ice, performing graceful movements and complex maneuvers to impress the judges and audience' perfectly describes Figure Skating.
+'This sport involves teams running with an oval-shaped ball, aiming to advance it across the field' clearly points to American Football.
+Neither has any connection to Tennis.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices